denizkenankilic/computerVision-darkening-gt/README.md

 # computerVision-darkening-gt
 Darkening a Certain Area in an Image and Deleting Unwanted Ground Truths

-This code darkens the areas (parking lot, etc.) where the vehicles are standing in all frames and erases the GTs in these regions.
+This code darkens the areas (parking lot, etc.) where the vehicles are standing in all frames and erases the GTs (example contains bounding box type ground truths) in these regions.
 A mask is utilized to darken selected ROI's and to delete ground truths belonging in ROI's.